 Invest in Lifelong Learning

 Once you move beyond the role of a mentee, you have the potential to become a mentor yourself, allowing others to benefit from your experience.
 Becoming a mentor is another amazing way to give your career meaning.
-Guiding someone through techniques and procedures allows you to think about details of what may now be second nature to you.
+Guiding someone through techniques and procedures enables you to think about details of what may now be second nature to you.
 It may make you question things you’ve taken for granted and even rethink some of your approaches.
 Mentoring is one more way to build a dental career you love.

 Create a Healthy Office